 For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.
 (Ephesians 2:10)

-As we saw yesterday, the gospel enables us to rest from our work, knowing that our status as co-heirs with Christ is secure regardless of anything we accomplish.
-Ironically, it is that security that leads us to want to be productive on the Lord’s behalf.
+Yesterday, we read the two verses that precede today’s.
+Ephesians 2:8-9 shows us how the gospel enables us to rest from our work, as we know that our status as co-heirs with Christ is secure regardless of anything we accomplish.
+Ephesians 2:10 shows us that our response to that security is to want to be productive on the Lord’s behalf.

 But Jordan, when Paul says “good works” he was talking about giving money to the poor, not writing an elegant line of code, right?
 Wrong.
 Of course “good works” implies charitable and evangelical things, but the meaning of ergon (the Greek word for “good works”) is much broader.
 One commentary says it means “work, task, [and] employment.”

 Remember that work was part of God’s perfect world prior to the Fall, and Jesus spent eighty percent of his adult life working as a carpenter.
 So why shouldn’t we expect “good work” as we typically understand that phrase to be central to God’s call on our lives?